 "They've had loads of cars from me - they're nutters - worse than me.
 They asked me to replace the Rupali restaurant's Abdul Latif as their 'Ethnic Business Ambassador' after he died, I said yes.
 I first appeared in Billy the Fish."
 And the Chinese military truck?
 "My stunts generate a lot of publicity, but that was far better than expected - especially after John Prescott had a go at me about it.
 I do it because it’s fun.
 I do it because it's cheaper than advertising.
 But most of all - I do it because it works.
 It's partly what has enabled me to take on and beat larger competitors."

 To relax, Ling spends much of her time online communicating with friends and family in China.
 She enjoys eating out ("a lot") and travelling.
 What of the future?
 "I want to continue the success of the car rental business.
 I’ve become very active on social media in recent years.
 My plan is to double profit every year.
-I have more business ideas in mind, and at the moment I’m working on a venture that exports women’s clothes to China."
+I have more business ideas in mind."

 Ling says she’s rarely been a victim of racism in the UK and it doesn’t affect her anyway.
 "I'm proud to be Chinese - hopefully I'm doing my bit for Anglo-Sino relations," she smiles.
 She freely describes herself as hot headed.
 "I get angry easily and then I shout - not at customers, but sometimes I have to hold myself back if someone is rude on the phone.
 I only swear in English, because, as my mum says - nice Chinese girls don't swear."